SOPHE's 2016 Advocacy Priorities:

 Health Education in Schools

-SOPHE is leading the charge in supporting “Health” to be designated as a “core” subject in legislation to reauthorize or restructure the Elementary and Secondary Education Act (ESEA).
+SOPHE is proud to have led efforts for “Health” to be designated as a “well-rounded education” subject in the reauthorization of the Elementary and Secondary Education Act (ESEA), the Every Student Succeeds Act (ESSA).
 Today, more than ever, youth need to be equipped with the knowledge and skills to live healthy lifestyles.
 Join us for a day of advocacy and speak out.
 Youth are one-fourth of our population, but all of our future!

 Health Education in School's Virtual Advocacy Day Resources (May 14, 2015):